Grants

 €14,100 awarded

-The first phase of our latest project focuses on the waters around Gravia, a small island off the northwest coast of Corfu, where abandoned fishing nets—known as ghost nets—pose a serious threat to marine life and coastal livelihoods.
+The first mission of our project focuses on the waters around Gravia, a small island off the northwest coast of Corfu, where abandoned fishing nets—known as ghost nets—pose a serious threat to marine life and coastal livelihoods.

 The uninhabited island of Gravia, just off the northwest coast of Corfu, is part of a delicate marine ecosystem that sustains life across the Ionian Sea.
 Yet these waters face a hidden but deadly threat: ghost nets – fishing nets lost or abandoned at sea.
 Ghost nets continue to trap marine life long after they are discarded, destroying habitats, endangering biodiversity, and disrupting the delicate marine food chain.
 Carried by currents, they often get caught on reefs and rocks, causing long-term damage to both the environment and local fishermen.

 Recognizing the urgent need for action, as a first step we are proud to support a community-driven initiative to remove the ghost nets around Gravia.
-This project is supported by Edminston and brings together a diverse group of local stakeholders who care deeply about their home waters:
+This project brings together a diverse group of local stakeholders who care deeply about their home waters:

 The mission started with the removal of abandoned fishing nets by the divers of the Corfu Diving Fun Club, with the support of the Special Missions Response Team of North Corfu.
 Approximately 60 kg of abandoned fishing gear were recovered from the islet of Gravia, some of which had been trapped on the seabed for many years.